cfiorentini/intuitRIL/README.md

-The examples in the directory `examples`  have be obtained by running the following command lines from the directory `test` (if you run the prover from another directory, you have to specify the full path of the input files `.p`):
+The examples in the directory [examples](https://github.com/cfiorentini/intuitRIL/tree/main/examples) have be obtained by running the following command lines (you have to run the prover from your local directory `test` or specify the full path of the input files `.p`):

 ```console
 intuitRIL -lgl -t jankovAxiom.p